 Ouch.
 That’s a hard one to hear.
 But if you really want to push your business forward, you have to be brutally honest with yourself.
 Do your products and services look exciting?
 Ask yourself (honestly) if they look different from what people have already seen on the internet.
 Do they give customers something new to think about?
 Or are there similar products that can be purchased at dozens of different websites?
 Have the courage to be different, to be exciting, and your business will thrive.

-Here are two brands I personally love, and when I read their websites their product offerings really excite me:
+Here are two brands I personally love, and when I read their websites, their product offerings really excited me:

 Lost My Name